 Stadia gives you the same experience from any device, as long as you have the connection to handle it

 Stadia is reportedly more powerful than any gaming console on the market right now, and has the advantage of being easier to upgrade — as hardware upgrades happen remotely at the server side.
 Depending on your connection, you can choose from 1080p up to 4K.
 4K support is at 60fps with HDR and full surround sound support.
-In the future Google will also offer 8K gaming support, though they don’t specify how far off that is.
+In the future, Google will also offer 8K gaming support, though it doesn’t specify how far off that is.